ajspadial/hoos/_posts/2017-01-12-canciella-an-ezproxy-alternative.md

 ref: canciella
 ---

 Last year I worked a little on an #FOOS alternative to EZProxy.
-My first naïve tentative was coded in PHP and you can't find it at [http://github.com/inia-es/canciella](http://github.com/inia-es/canciella). *Canciella* is the asturian for gate, gateway.
+My first naïve tentative was coded in PHP and you can find it at [http://github.com/inia-es/canciella](http://github.com/inia-es/canciella). *Canciella* is the asturian for gate, gateway.

 It lacks lots of details to be useful, but it gave me a glance about what we needed for a functional system.
 It was a prototype in the literal sense of the term.